Wind power in Washington: Potential capacity

-The National Renewable Energy Laboratory estimates that Washington has potential to install over 18,000 megawatts of onshore wind power.
-Washington ranks 24th in its potential for onshore wind generation, and also has the potential to install 120,964 MW of offshore wind generation which could generate 488,025 GWh/year.
+The National Renewable Energy Laboratory estimates that Washington has the potential to install over 18,000 megawatts of onshore wind power.
+Washington ranks 24th in its potential for onshore wind generation, and also has the potential to install 120,964 MW of offshore wind generation, which could generate 488,025 GWh/year.

 Installed

 Installed wind power capacity in Washington has seen strong growth in recent years and Washington now ranks among the top ten states with the most wind power installed.
 Wind power accounted for 5.3% of total electricity generated in Washington during 2011.

 The table below shows the growth in wind power installed nameplate capacity in MW for Washington from 1999 to 2011.